Booking Terms and Conditions

 The number of people occupying any one property is limited to that stated on the website.

 Payment for your holiday is due seven days in advance of the commencement of your holiday.
-Payment should be made by Bank Transfer to the bank details provided at the time of booking.
+Payment should be made by Bank Transfer to the bank details provided at the time of booking or on receipt of an invoice.
 Failure to pay the rental charges will result in us treating the property as available for re-booking.

 Please notify us of any cancellation in writing, an email to firstname.lastname@example.org will suffice.
 In order for a refund of any monies paid to be refunded, notice of cancellation must be received 48 hours before arrival.